Worker road safety: Institutional efforts

 Efforts to protect workers on the road have been undertaken by international organizations such as the United Nations, World Health Organization, World Bank, and International Labour Organization.
 The WHO coordinates the United Nations Road Safety Collaboration, an effort drawing together government, business, and non-government organizations.

 It is estimated that 25 percent of global crashes are work-related, rising to 50 percent if commuting is included.
 Companies have developed an environment that influences and supports the emergence of safer road users.
 In alignment with the United Nations Decade of Action for Road Safety’s Five Pillars, Together for Safer Roads developed a 14-step best practices report called Advancing Road Safety Best Practices for Companies and Their Fleets, to guide companies in developing and managing transportation programs.

 Organizations such as the Global Road Safety Partnership (GRSP) and the Fleet Forum focus on safety in lower- and middle-income nations.
 They coordinate efforts among local and national governments and businesses.
-Organizations such as Driving for Better Business advocate change by outlining the business benefits of improved road safety for workers.
+Organizations such as Driving for Better Business advocate change by outlining the business benefits of improved road safety for workers and employers.
 The Make Roads Safe campaign, funded by the UK's FIA Foundation, seeks to influence policies, budgets, and agendas at organizations such as the UN, World Bank, and G8, and to raise public and political awareness for global road safety.

 Safe driving campaigns

 Many of these organizations and governments strive to raise awareness for road safety through focused campaigns.
+The National Highways Driving for Better Business Programme offers a free Driving for Work Policy Builder and other resources to help Driver Managers and Employers reduce work related road risk.
 The Network of Employers for Traffic Safety (NETS), for example, is sponsoring a Drive Safely Work Week October 5-9, 2009, and offering a campaign tool kit to promote better driving.
 NETS is a partnership between the U.S. federal government and such corporations as Abbott, Amerifleet Transportation, Anheuser-Busch, Chubb Group of Insurance, General Motors Company, Johnson & Johnson, Liberty Mutual Insurance Group, Nationwide Mutual Insurance, Monsanto, and UPS.